Alwar

-Alwar (Rajasthani Pronunciation: [əlʋəɾ]) is a city located in India's National Capital Region (NCR) and the administrative headquarters of Alwar District in the state of Rajasthan.
+Alwar (Rajasthani Pronunciation: [əlʋəɾ]) is a city in Rajasthan and the administrative headquarters of Alwar District in the state of Rajasthan.
 It is located 150 km south of Delhi and 150 km north of Jaipur.

-Etymology

-There are several theories about the derivation of the name Alwar.
-Alexander Cunningham, the British Indian archeologist, believed that the city derived its name from the Salva tribe and was originally Salwapur, then Salwar, Halawar and eventually Alwar, According to another school it was known as Aravalpur or the city of Aravali.

-Some others opine that the city is named after Khanzada Alawal Khan Mewati (the Muslim Khanzada prince who wrested Alwar from Nikumbh Rajputs).
-A research conducted during the reign of Maharaja Jai Singh of Alwar revealed that Maharaja Alaghraj, second son of Maharaja Kakil of Amber. ruled the area in the eleventh century and his territory extended up to the present city of Alwar.
-He founded the city of Alpur in 1106 Vikrami Samvat (1049 A.D.) after his own name which eventually became Alwar.
-It was formerly spelt as Ulwar but in the reign of Jai Singh the spelling was changed to Alwar.
-Some sources say that the name Alwar comes from the Persian word timber.

 History

 Ancient history

 The ancient name of Alwar is Salva or Salwa.
 Alwar was a part of the Matsya Kingdom, one of the 16 ancient Mahājanapadas.
 In late Vedic texts (such as the Jaiminiya Brahmana), the Salva or Salvi tribe is described as a non-Vedic tribe that occupied Kurukshetra and conquered the Kuru kingdom.

+The Matsya kingdom is generally identified with parts of present-day Rajasthan, including the Alwar region, and its historical geography is associated with the wider cultural and political landscape of northwestern India during the Vedic period.

 The Salvas

 The Salvas settled along the Yamuna river and the Alwar province of Rajasthan after attacking the Kuru kingdom, and they later accepted Vedic culture by the end of the Vedic era as they converged with the remaining Kurus and the Surasena mahajanapada, near Matsya kingdom.